Loading...

 Continuous mode like the name implies is a mode where the Notecard cellular modem does not stop transmitting.
 This mode is appropriate for certain customer applications.

-For a deeper discussion of the low-power software features available to Notecard, please see the Firmware Low Power Design Guide
+For a deeper discussion of the low-power software features available to Notecard, please see the Low-Power Firmware Design Guide

-Notecard can do dynamic line voltage detection or establish a USB Serial connection to Notecard, you must connect the VUSB
+Notecard can do dynamic line voltage detection or establish a USB Serial connection to Notecard, you must connect the VUSB power pin and support the USB power design of Notecard.

-For more see the Host System Design Guide.
+For more see the Carrier Design Guide.

 Host MCU Recommendations